fhgalano/nvim-config/README.md

 - [primeagen's "guide"](https://www.youtube.com/watch?v=w7i4amO_zaE&t=565s)

 These references were incredibly helpful, but nothing was more useful than just reading the docs for major plugins (i.e. lazy, nvim-lspconfig, nvim-cmp, treesitter, mason).
 It's important to note that these references can quickly go stale - it's worth browsing the currently popular plugins [here](https://dotfyle.com/neovim/plugins/trending)

+## Other Notes

+To get the rust debugger to work, you need to install codelldb through Mason - you could definitely update the config so that this is installed by default.

+For telescope Grep search to work, you need to make sure that `ripgrep` is installed